Extract, transform, and load data on Linux with SSIS

 For more info about the capabilities of SSIS, see SQL Server Integration Services.

 To run SSIS packages on a Linux computer, first you have to install SQL Server Integration Services.
-SSIS is not included in the installation of SQL Server for Linux computers.
-For installation instructions, see Install SQL Server Integration Services.
+SSIS isn't included in the installation of SQL Server for Linux computers.
+For installation instructions, see Install SQL Server Integration Services (SSIS) on Linux.

 You also have to have a Windows computer to create and maintain packages.
-The SSIS design and management tools are Windows applications that are not currently available for Linux computers.
+The SSIS design and management tools are Windows applications that aren't currently available for Linux computers.

 Run an SSIS package

 To run an SSIS package on a Linux computer, do the following things:

 Copy the SSIS package to the Linux computer.

 dtexec /F \<package name \> /DE <protection password>

 Run an encrypted (password-protected) package